qm2/gpress/README.md

 ./gpress -qe [id] [folder] > [outputfile]
 ```

-8. To do range search on compressed expression files based on compressed GFF file from a specified folder ,
+9. To do range search on compressed expression file based on compressed GFF file from a specified folder ,
 ```
 ./gpress -qer [start] [end] [chromosome] [folder]
 ```